ENCODE-DCC/long-read-rna-pipeline/docs/reference.md

 * `long_read_rna_pipeline.reference_genome` Is the gzipped fasta file containing the reference genome used in mapping.
 Files for [human](https://www.encodeproject.org/files/GRCh38_no_alt_analysis_set_GCA_000001405.15/) and [mouse](https://www.encodeproject.org/files/mm10_no_alt_analysis_set_ENCODE/) are available on the [ENCODE Portal](https://https://www.encodeproject.org/).
 * `long_read_rna_pipeline.annotation` Is the gzipped gtf file containing the annotations.
 Files for [human V29](https://www.encodeproject.org/files/gencode.v29.primary_assembly.annotation_UCSC_names/) and [mouse M21](https://www.encodeproject.org/files/gencode.vM21.primary_assembly.annotation_UCSC_names/) are available on the [ENCODE Portal](https://https://www.encodeproject.org/).
 * `long_read_rna_pipeline.variants` Is the gzipped vcf file containing variants.
 File for [human]((https://www.encodeproject.org/files/ENCFF911UGW/) is available on the [ENCODE Portal](https://https://www.encodeproject.org/).
 Variants file used in the pipeline is derived from dbsnp variants [file](https://www.encodeproject.org/files/ENCFF744NWL/) by modifying the chromosome names to match the ones in the reference genome.
 The original file uses short chromosome names (1,2,3 etc.) and the reference uses longer names (chr1, chr2, chr3, etc.).
 This input is optional and can be left undefined.
 Defining variants input prevents TranscriptClean from correcting away known variants.
-* `long_read_rna_pipeline.splice_junctions` Is the splice junctions file, generated with `get-splice-junctions.wdl` workflow based on the annotation and reference genome.
-Files for [human](https://www.encodeproject.org/files/ENCFF055LPJ/) and [mouse](https://www.encodeproject.org/files/ENCFF495CGH/) are available on the [ENCODE Portal](https://https://www.encodeproject.org/).
 * `long_read_rna_pipeline.experiment_prefix` This will be a prefix for the output files.
 * `long_read_rna_pipeline.input_type` Platform that was used for generating the data.
 Options are `pacbio` and `nanopore`.
 * `long_read_rna_pipeline.genome_build` Genome build name in the initial TALON database.
 This is internal metadata variable you typically do not need to touch.